expresspigeon/blog/src/content/kb/autoresponders/autoresponder-facebook-subscription.md

 # Facebook Subscription Trigger

-Autoresponders will initiate an individual subscribes using a _Facebook subscription_ form.
+Autoresponders will initiate when an individual subscribes using a _Facebook subscription_ form.

 ## Configuraton